avikbmohan/avikbmohan.github.io/parallax.md

 </head>
 <body>

-<p>Scroll Up and Down this page to see the parallax scrolling effect.</p>
+<p>Scroll Up and Down this page to see the parallax scrolling effect.
+MD.</p>

 <div class="parallax"></div>